2nthony/2nthony/README.md

 I'm JC(AKA evillt), as a front-end developer.

-I built apps and tools:
+I build apps and tools:

 - [Ahnn.app](https://ahnn.app) is an accounting mobile webapp for Chinese based users.